ctg123/ctg-site/content/post/so-what-is-cloud-computing-actually-☁️/index.md

 subtitle: What's happening under the hood of cloud computing.
 We cover the key concepts and services available today.
 date: 2020-03-04T08:00:00.000Z
+summary: This article is a concise summary of what's happening under the hood of cloud computing.
+We cover the key concepts and services available today.
 draft: false
 featured: false
 image: